 Walt Disney Studios Park

 The world of cinema and television is the theme of Walt Disney Studios Park.
 This park's most coveted attraction is currently the Twilight Zone Tower of Terror, which plunges visitors in a freefall for 13 floors.
-There's also a tram tour of the studios and a number of attractions susceptible to interest young visitors.
+There's also a tram tour of the studios and a number of attractions likely to interest young visitors.

 Housing an IMAX theater, dozens of restaurants, bars, and cinemas, a game arcade, and a permanent venue for the Buffalo Bill's Wild West show, Disney Village offers nearly round-the-clock entertainment.